Out of the Pandemic Comes an Alternative Courthouse

 Amy Martel, a partner with the San Diego personal injury firm Chihak & Martel, heads a task force of consumer attorneys that formed out of the Covid-19 crisis to advise the court on how to handle the logjam in its civil division.

-The group was conceived after Martel contacted Judge Lorna Alksne at the beginning of the shutdown, asking how the bar could help.
+The group was conceived after Martel contacted presiding Judge Lorna Alksne at the beginning of the shutdown, asking how the bar could help.
 “She made it clear that her hands were full with criminal and how to deal with the constitutional issues of criminal.
 So civil was not a priority, which I understand.”
 Martel said.
 “I asked if we could create a task force to communicate with the court and troubleshoot what was becoming a clear backlog of cases.”

 Later this month, the task force will launch Resolve Law San Diego, a volunteer-run dispute resolution program, where parties can stipulate to have their cases heard before a panel of retired judges and lawyers.
 Parties can sign up through its website, www.resolvelawsandiego.com, which the group projects will be up and running on May 18.